Pearl Jam: Dark Matter and Cameron's departure (2021–present)

 In May 2021, Pearl Jam announced the release of a digital collection of nearly 200 concerts dating from 2000 to 2013.
 The collection of 5,404 individual songs, titled Deep, is accessible by members of the Pearl Jam Ten Club.
 On September 18, 2021, the band played their first show since 2018 at the Sea.Hear.Now Festival in Asbury Park, New Jersey, where former Red Hot Chili Peppers guitarist Josh Klinghoffer made his debut as a touring musician with the band.
 In May 2022, Pearl Jam began to tour for their postponed shows, originally intended to be played in 2020.
 That same month, Matt Cameron was forced to miss his first shows in 24 years since joining the band after testing positive for COVID-19.
 Josh Klinghoffer and Richard Stuverud played drums for Cameron.
 Krusen also returned to play numerous songs during the band's show in Fresno, California.
 In April 2023, Pearl Jam announced a 4th leg of their Gigaton Tour, primarily focused in the Midwestern United States.
 In September 2023, their show in Noblesville, Indiana, was postponed due to illness within the band.

 At the private Troubadour playback in Los Angeles, the band confirmed their twelfth album, titled Dark Matter, produced by Andrew Watt.
 The album's packaging features light painting art by Alexandr Gnezdilov.
 The album was released to critical acclaim on April 19, 2024 shortly before a 2024 world tour.
 The announcement of the album occurred alongside the release of the title track as the lead single.
 The album received Grammy nominations for Best Rock Album, Best Rock Song ("Dark Matter"), and Best Rock Performance ("Dark Matter").
 The tour featured stage visuals by Seattle native Rob Sheridan, known for his work with Trent Reznor and Nine Inch Nails; this marked the band's first use of such video visuals on tour, with Sheridan's work also appearing in their "Wreckage" live music video.
 In June and July 2024, the band canceled three shows in London and Berlin because of significant illness in the band, which Vedder described as a "near-death experience" similar to bronchitis.

 On July 7, 2025, Cameron announced his departure from Pearl Jam, with the band releasing a statement thanking him for his 27 years of service.
+In May 2026, Gossard said that the band's new drummer would be surprise-revealed during their first show back, on September 27 at the Ohana Festival.